Madrona School: Curriculum

 Madrona is a Group 2 independent school.
 It delivers the BC curriculum focusing on the new curriculum in particular.
 "Essential learning, literacy and numeracy foundations, and core competencies are the base of [the] new curriculum.
 All three contribute to deeper learning."
 In addition to the regular curriculum, students study current events, art, music, and drama, and take part in an interdisciplinary technology program covering subjects such as digital art and photography, computer programming, textiles, outdoor education, robotics, and web application development.

 Sports

 Madrona is yet to have a BC School Sports certified team, However they are eligible (for some sports) An issue is the lack of a gym, which eliminates the possibility for many sports such as basketball or volleyball.
-Although there is no sports team they have participated in several Track & Field contests in recent years, and have had several talented young athlete]s learn at Madrona.
+Although there is no sports team they have participated in several Track & Field contests in recent years, and have had several talented young athletes learn at Madrona.
 Madrona students get Physical Education class twice weekly in which they often go to Connaught Park, where they frequently play sports such as US Football and Soccer, Students also play there during there lunch break.